 To the southwest, take a lengthier walk around the ‘pseudo-craters’.
 Small, easily accessible craters covered in grass, they make for a pleasant lakeside walking on a summer´s afternoon.

 There are two caves close to Reykjahlíð.
 The water that fills the caves is brightly blue and utterly clear, the air inside is warmed up by the heat of the water and the whole setting is otherworldly.

 The immense, charred black crater of Hverfjall looms as a constant presence across the east side of the lake.
 If wandering around the edge of a massive volcanic black hole sounds like your cup of tea, then this is definitely the place to do it.
 Trails here also lead to and from Dimmuborgir.

 There are two routes to Lake Mývatn from Húsavík.
 Taking the road south from Húsavík, the quickest option is to turn left on road 87.
-However, a small portion of the road is still gravel, so take the longer route via Laugar if you don´t have suitable insurance.
-When you reach the junction in front of the lake, turn left to get to the centre, where there is a tourist information office and supermarket.
+However, this route has sometimes no service in winter soc heck the road conditions at road.is before you take off.
+When you reach the junction in front of the lake, turn left to get to the center, where there is a tourist information office and supermarket.

-At most of the stops around the lake there are small circuits from 30 minutes to 1 hour to enjoy the surroundings, but travelling around in a car it´s easy to feel a little distanced from the natural environment.
+At most of the stops around the lake there are small circuits from 30 minutes to 1 hour to enjoy the surroundings, but traveling around in a car it´s easy to feel a little distanced from the natural environment.
 So, we highly recommend taking advantage of some of the other methods of travel.
-There is a range of lengthier hiking trails, but you can also hire bikes and horses, or for a mere 80 euros, take a flyover in a plane with Myflug.
-In winter you can even take a spin on the lake itself through a local attraction called Go-Karting on Ice.
+There is a range of lengthier hiking trails, but you can also hire bikes and horses, take a flyover in a plane with Myflug.